What does Holly mean?

 Holly \ho(l)-ly\ as a girls' name is pronounced HAH-lee.
 It is of Old English origin, and the meaning of Holly is "the holly tree".
 Botanical name first used in the early 20th century.
 Holly Golightly is the heroine in Truman Capote's nove "Breakfast at Tiffany's", which was made into a film in 1961, starring Audrey Hepburn.
 The name is often given to daughters born on or near Christmas.
 Actress Holly Hunter; singer Holly Near.

-Holly is a very popular first name for women (#186 out of 4276, Top 4%) and also a very popular surname for both adults and children (#3709 out of 88799, Top 4%).
+Holly is a very popular first name for women (#186 out of 4276, Top 4%) and also a very popular surname for both adults and children (#3680 out of 150436, Top 2%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Holly for girls.
 Holly was first listed in 1940-1949 and reached its peak rank of #58 in the U.S. during the years 1970-1979, and is currently at #449.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)

-Holly▲ is pronounced similarly to Haely, Haily, Haley▲, Halley, Halli, Hally, Hella and Hilly.
-Other suggested similar baby names are Colly, Dolly▼, Halle▼, Hille, Holle, Lolly, Molly▲ and Polly▼.
+Holly is pronounced similarly to Haely, Haily, Haley, Halley, Halli, Hally, Hella and Hilly.
+Other suggested similar baby names are Colly, Dolly▼, Halle▼, Hille, Holle, Lolly, Molly and Polly▼.
 These names tend to be less commonly used than Holly.